mangrovedao/mangrove.js/packages/bot-taker-greedy/README.md

   - `quoteToken`: The symbol of the quote token.
   - `takerConfig`: Configuration of the taker on this market:
     - `sleepTimeMilliseconds`: The number of milliseconds the bot should sleep in between checking the market.
+    - `offerCountCap`: The max number of offers the bot should attempt to take.

 Configuration files are stored in the `config` folder.
 The file [default.json](config/default.json) contains all supported configuration options and their defaults.